One of the best things you can do for your future is to invest; the more you put in today, the more time your money will have to grow.

 Betterment builds a customized portfolio of stocks and bonds, automatically invests your money, and manages your money over time in a way that seeks to achieve the best possible risk-adjusted returns.

-Starting in year two – if your total account balance is $100,000 or less – you'll pay an annual fee of 0.25% of your average account balance for the year.
+Starting in year two – you'll pay an annual fee of 0.25% of your average account balance for Betterment Digital.
 For example, if your average daily balance is $10,000, you'll pay $25 per year for automated investment management and advice.

 One of the best things you can do for your future is to invest; the more you put in today, the more your money grows over time.
 Contributions to retirement accounts also have tax benefits.
 Learn more on the Betterment Resource Center.